Tom Campbell: Workers don't want pre-pandemic conditions

 A large number are staying home because they aren’t willing to go back to jobs that pay too little and have bad working conditions.
 Who can blame nurses, teachers, flight attendants, restaurant, hospitality workers and others from leaving jobs with inadequate pay and abusive treatment from employers and customers?
 Many quit because they believe they can get a better job and are willing to wait for it.

 We are effectively witnessing a worker strike.
-Even those who remained in jobs are benefitting.
+Even those who remained in jobs are benefiting.
 The Fuqua study revealed 82 percent of employers had raised pay by an average of 10 percent.
 Even so, there are large numbers of job openings.
-About 10,000 John Deere workers, including those in North Carolina, are striking for better pay and benefits.
-Airline, health care, motion picture and manufacturing employees, both union and nonunion are demanding more.
+10,000 John Deere workers, including those in North Carolina, are striking for better pay and benefits.
+Airline, healthcare, motion picture and manufacturing employees, both union and nonunion, are demanding more.

 Some claim the worker shortage is the reason for supply chain problems.
 Economist Paul Krugman refutes this notion, saying that in reality “more goods are reaching Americans than ever.
 The problem is that despite increased deliveries, the system hasn’t kept up with the extraordinary demand.
 Early this year real spending on durable goods was more than 30 percent above pre-pandemic levels, and it’s still very high.”